ldzzz/kackers-fin-announcer/README.md

 ***Note***:
 Database files are mapped to local host and will generally be placed in `${PWD}/mariadb`.

-In order to be able to rebuild the devcontainer and also allow database user to modify files, you need to update permissions of `mariadb/` folder on your host machine:
+If you want to rebuild the container but keep the database files, you need to update permissions of `mariadb/` folder on your host machine:
-* `sudo chown -R ${USER} mariadb/`
 * `sudo chmod 755 -R mariadb/`

 This is due to MariaDB container being created with UID & GID of 999 (you can also add Dockerfile for the database container if you wish which sets correct permissions along the way).